orchestral/orchestra/docs/events/install.md

 # Installation Events

 Installation Events are unique set of events where you can only attach from `DEFAULT_BUNDLE` (or application).
-This is to allow developer to create migrations straight away from Orchestra Installation process.
+This is to allow developer to create migrations straight away from Orchestra Platform Installation process.

 > This can be easily generated using `php artisan orchestra::toolkit installer`, and update following events from **application/orchestra/installer.php**.

 ## orchestra.install.schema

-Create a custom schema installation during Orchestra Installation.
+Create a custom schema installation during Orchestra Platform Installation.
 This schema will be available straight away even without activation of any extensions.

 	Event::listen('orchestra.install.schema', function ()
 	{